Gods and Goddesses

 Are chthonic deities like Mormo still relevant today?

-While not worshipped today, chthonic deities and spirits like Mormo influence modern horror, literature, and psychology.
+While not worshiped today, chthonic deities and spirits like Mormo influence modern horror, literature, and psychology.
 They symbolize primal fears and the human fascination with death and the supernatural, appearing in stories and media as archetypal boogeymen or dark entities.